bitnami/charts/bitnami/contour/README.md

 This version updates the chart to use Contour's latest release, `1.19.0`.
 Among other features, this new version introduces support for new kinds of CRDs: `ContourConfiguration` and `ContourDeployment`.
 For further information on new features, please refer to the [official release notes](https://github.com/projectcontour/contour/releases/tag/v1.19.0) for this version.

-Additionally, exisiting CRDs have been syncronised with the official [Contour repository](https://github.com/projectcontour/contour/blob/main/examples/render/contour.yaml)
+Additionally, existing CRDs have been synchronised with the official [Contour repository](https://github.com/projectcontour/contour/blob/main/examples/render/contour.yaml)

 **Considerations when upgrading to this version**